Upcoming Events- Metro Justice

 Rochester residents now know that we can vote out the foreign-owned corporation that owns and controls RG&E. The multinational corporation called Iberdrola extracts over $107 million in profits from our region every year.
 Rochester for Energy Democracy (RED) is Metro Justice’s campaign to replace foreign-owned RG&E in Rochester with a not for profit public utility.

-Since the election in November hundreds of Rochesterian's have signed the petition to support the call to replace RG&E with a locally owned and community controlled public utility!
-Let's take some time on January 18th 2025 from 1pm-5pm to follow up with our neighbors who have signed the petition.
+Since the election in November, hundreds of Rochesterians have signed the petition to support the call to replace RG&E with a locally owned and community-controlled public utility!
+Members with RED have hosted a RED report card rally in April and just attended the May Speak to Council Event.
+Let's take some time on May 28th instead of having our biweekly RED meeting and have a phone bank instead.
+We will meet at the Metro Justice Office from 6-8 PM to follow up with our neighbors who have signed the petition and let them know what other great events and opportunities we have to get involved!!

-We'll meet at the Metro Justice Office from 1-5 PM.
 Please bring a laptop or a tablet to track calls as you make them, and a headset if that's helpful for you.
 Please RSVP below!
 We welcome folks bringing snacks and drinks to share if you would like to do so.
 Please email [email protected] with any accessibility questions.

 A community-driven energy system needs the involvement of people in our community to succeed!